Creating an external S3 data source

 yc managed-greenplum pxf-datasource create s3 <external_data_source_name> \ --cluster-id=<cluster_ID> \ --access-key=<static_key_ID> \ --secret-key=<secret_part_of_static_key> \ --endpoint=<S3_storage_address> \ --fast-upload=<fast_upload>Where:

 cluster-id: Cluster ID.
-You can this value by querying the list of clusters in the folder.access-key,secret-key: ID and contents of the static access key.endpoint: S3 storage address.
-Object Storage is set tostorage.yandexcloud.net.
-This is a default value.fast-upload: Fast upload of large files to S3 storage.
-The possible values are:true(default): PXF generates files on the disk before sending them to S3 storage.false: PXF generates files in RAM (if RAM capacity is reached, it writes them to disk).
+You can get it with the list of clusters in the folder.access-key,secret-key: ID and contents of the static access key.endpoint: S3 storage address.
+The value for Object Storage isstorage.yandexcloud.net.
+This is the default value.fast-upload: Fast upload of large files to S3 storage.
+The possible values are:true: Default value.
+PXF generates files in RAM (if out of RAM, it writes them to disk).false: PXF generates files on disk.

 -